Kursurmur/WebPortfolio/README.md

 # WebPortfolio
-Testing creating a web portfolio with Netlify.
+Testing creating a web portfolio with Github Pages.